top of page

 Pros

-• Cruz Foam offers an earth-friendly plastic alternative to Styrofoam.
+• Cruz Foam offers an earth-friendly plastic alternative to EPS.
 The foam is created with naturally-sourced biopolymers.
-Unlike the synthetic chemicals used in Styrofoam production, biopolymers are sourced from nature while having the same technical properties.
+Unlike the synthetic chemicals used in EPS production, biopolymers are sourced from nature while having the same technical properties.
 The foam is certified compostable, producing bio-benign organic waste with the stamp of approval from USDA Bio-based Preferred.

 • Cruz Foam offers natural solutions to meet similar technical specifications to legacy materials, offering scalable solutions to various industries.
 Better yet, Cruz Foam utilizes existing manufacturing equipment and personnel, making the transition seamless on all fronts and creating new green jobs.